nicola/solid-tutorial-simplerdf/README.md

-# solid-tutorial-simplerdf
+# Using SimpleRDF with Solid

-Simple tutorial to use SimpleRDF with Solid
+This is a simple tutorial to use the library [SimpleRDF](https://github.com/nicola/simplerdf)